For consumers For business

 H&M has taken some steps to reduce its environmental impact and has set some positive targets in its Sustainability Report.
 It uses renewable energy for part of its supply chain and has a policy to prevent deforestation of ancient and endangered forests.
 And while it has set a science-based target to reduce greenhouse gas emissions generated from its own operations and supply chain, there is no evidence it is on track to meet its target.

-The brand was among the first to stock a “Conscious” sustainable fashion collection in its stores, and it offers a recycling program where you can return clothes from any brand in-store, but this is not at all sufficient to offset the unsustainable business model it’s operating.
+The brand was among the first to stock a “Conscious” sustainable fashion collection in its stores (which is now defunct), and it offers a recycling program where you can return clothes from any brand in-store, but this is not at all sufficient to offset the unsustainable business model it’s operating.

 Labour conditions

-H&M received a score of 71% in the Fashion Transparency Index, and it publishes detailed information about its supplier policies, audits, and remediation processes.
+H&M received a score of 71% in the 2023 Fashion Transparency Index, and it publishes detailed information about its supplier policies, audits, and remediation processes.
 It also publishes a detailed list of suppliers in the final stage of production, as well as information about forced labour, gender equality, or freedom of association.
+It has a grievance mechanism for workers in the supply chain to report concerns anonymously, which is a positive step, and it has a framework in place with IndustriALL Global Union, which represents textile workers around the world.

 Animal welfare

-H&M is heading in the right direction for animals, but it needs to do more, which is why we’ve rated it “Not Good Enough” for animal welfare.
-The positive news is that H&M does have an animal welfare policy aligned with Five Freedoms, and it traces some animal products to the first stage of production.
+H&M receives our middling “It’s a Start” rating for animals.
+That’s because it has an animal welfare policy aligned with Five Freedoms, and it traces some animal products to the first stage of production.
 It also uses wool from non-mulesed sheep, down and feathers accredited by the Responsible Down Standard, and it banned the use of fur, angora, and exotic animal skins several years ago.
+It has also reached its goal of sourcing all animal fibres from certified farms, and opts for recycled fibres “where possible”.

 Despite the fact that H&M is setting sustainability targets and has adopted some positive practices and policies across the board, it’s still one of the world’s biggest producers of fashion products designed to be worn just a few times and then discarded.